voxeet/comms-sdk-dotnet/docs/documentation/unity/visualscripting/nodes.md

 ---
 ### Initialize

-Initialize the SDK and connects to the Dolby.io platform.
-During onboarding and prototyping phase, you can obtain a client access token from the Dolby.io dashboard, or use the [GetToken](#get-token) node to retrieve a token directly.
+Initializes the SDK and connects to the Dolby.io platform.
+During the onboarding and prototyping phase, you can obtain a client access token from the Dolby.io dashboard, or use the [GetToken](#get-token) node to retrieve a token directly.

->In your production application deployment, please follow our security best practice [here](https://docs.dolby.io/communications-apis/docs/guides-client-authentication) to setup a server through which you can acquire a temporary client access token and pass to this node.
+>In your production application deployment, please follow our security best practice [here](https://docs.dolby.io/communications-apis/docs/guides-client-authentication) to set up a server through which you can acquire a temporary client access token that you can pass to this node.

 <div style="text-align:left">
     <img style="padding:25px 0" src="~/images/nodes/init.png" width="300px">